I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-lane Freeway Length: 11.1 Miles Status: Not Interstate Standard Upgrade Projects Funded: Some

 US 64 in this segment is a 4-lane freeway whose shoulders and bridges are not up to interstate standards.
 The two funded pavement rehabilitation projects for US 64 cited in Segment 7 continue in this segment too and I-6046 underway from I-95 to SR 1225 (Kingsboro Road), and I-6041 from SR 1225 to NC 33.
-Work on this project started in September 2023 and as of the end of 2023 was 5.6% complete.
-Work is to be completed in July 2025.23 Shoulder widening at least from Mile 470 to Kinsgsboro Road was completed in June 2023, see photos for this segment, and may be part of the rest of the contracts.
-The Study recommends, besides widening the shoulders, that the US 64 East bridge over the CSX railroad tracks and both bridge over SR 1208 (Howard Avenue) be widened.
-Total cost is estimated at $27.2 million.
-This project is unfunded, thus not do to start until after 2033.
+Work on this project started in September 2023 and more than a year later, as of the end of October 2024, was nearly 2/3 done, at 64.8% complete.
+Work is to be completed in July 2025.24 Shoulder widening at least from Mile 470 to Kinsgsboro Road was completed in June 2023, see photos below for this segment, and may be part of the rest of the contracts.
+A traffic camera image from December 5, 2024 shows shoulder widening was complete in the vicinity of the McNair Road (NC 122) exit but work was continuing to the US 258 exit 4 miles further east:

-Segment 9 (Updated 6/12/23)
+Segment 9 (Updated 12/7/24)

 US 64 from western Tarboro City Limits to Edgecombe/Martin County Line